 - When the Almost done page is displayed, click Continue.

-- A message is displayed when registration has been successfully completed.
+- A message appears when registration has been successfully completed.
 Click OK.

 - After approximately 20 minutes, restart your computer so it will receive its newly assigned network address.

 If you are unable to self-register, or if you have questions about the process, contact your Local Network Administrator (LNA) or RCC, or submit a Help Request.
 See Getting additional help at the end of this page for details.